adesandr/Esp32/WifiSniffer/README.md

-# I2C_Scan
+# WifiSniffer

-Starts two FreeRTOS tasks to scan the I2C Bus and blink a LED
+Simple Wifi Sniffer using the promiscusous mode